KwenaMashamaite/Mighter2d/README.md

 Mighter2d is a scene-based game engine written in C++ for developing simple 2D games.
 It continues the development of my previous project, [Infinite Motion Engine (IME)](https://github.com/KwenaMashamaite/IME) which was also designed for 2D game development.
 While Mighter2d features the same scene-based approach and feature set as IME, it completely removes support for rigid body physics.
-Mighter2d also provides a range of improvements and enhancements over IME, making it a more simpler and user-friendly game engine.
+Mighter2d also provides a range of improvements and enhancements over IME, such as automatic updates and render of external instances making it a more simpler and user-friendly game engine.

 Mighter2d is built on top of the [SFML](https://www.sfml-dev.org/index.php) library for graphics rendering and the [TGUI](https://tgui.eu/) library for user interface components.